RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/search-results/README.md

   - @regardsoss/search-form
   - @regardsoss/search-graph

-It can be used alone to display the results of search of all datas from the catalog.
+It can be used alone to display the results of search of all data from the catalog.

 This module allow to :
   - Display results datas